Homesick — having trouble adjusting to college life

 - Join a club or group that shares your interests and/or background.
 You'll likely make some new friends that, like you, have a passion for country music, know how to fry up winner latkes or pickle kim chee, or love to salsa dance.
 Together you can reminisce and also occupy yourself with new things that with time will become the things you miss about college when you're visiting home.

 There may be some other things contributing to your homesickness as well.
 For example, lots of students go from feeling like the top dog in high school to being a small fish in a big sea at college.
 Also, there are so many new responsibilities: your course load is probably heavier, there's a lot of reading and work to do outside of class, you might be handling your own finances, preparing your own meals, and learning how to balance all of the commitments and activities you're involved with.
 It might help to start by figuring out what your priorities are and how to best schedule them into your busy days.
 It's important to be realistic about how much time it actually takes to get certain things done, and figure out which are necessities, which are alright to leave for when you have more time, or what to let go of altogether.
-It might help to do this with the help of an academic advisor, trusted friend (even one from back home), or a counselor from Counseling and Psychological Services.
-For some pointers, read Procrastination in Alice's Emotional Health archive.
+It might help to do this with the help of an academic advisor, trusted friend (even one from back home), or a counselor from Counseling and Psychological Services (Morningside) or the Student Health Service (CUMC).
+For some pointers, read Procrastination in the Go Ask Alice! archive.

 Indeed, you're not at home and it'll never be exactly the same.
 In some ways, you'll need to come to terms with that and give yourself permission to grieve the things you've lost by coming to school.
 But there are also likely to be some things that you're glad to leave behind, and opportunities at college that never would have been possible "back at the ranch."
 Think back to another time when you've had to make a change or go through a transition.
 Sure, it was hard at first.
 But you got through it and probably made some new friends, learned some skills, and grew as a person as a result.